datarichard/facebook-symptom-survey/README.md

 Facebook Symptom survey
 ================

-COVID symptom survey analysis for Australia and it’s regions.
+Depression symptom survey analysis and suicide in Australia and it’s regions.

-Exploration of data from the Global COVID-19 Trends and Impact Survey, formerly known as COVID-19 World Symptoms Survey.
+Exploration of data from the Global COVID-19 Trends and Impact Survey, formerly known as COVID-19 World Symptoms Survey, and Australian State Government monthly suicide reports

 ## The Global COVID-19 Trends and Impact Survey